matwilso/matwilso.github.io/_posts/gpt-sim.md

 [arithmetic](https://twitter.com/gwern/status/1277244260186763265), [UI programming](https://twitter.com/sharifshameem/status/1284095222939451393)...

 If this scalability holds for text, why won't it hold for other domains as well?
-It's just more big networks trained on more big data (roughly).
+It's just more big networks trained on more big data (pretty much).
 If that recipe *wasn't* going to work, I think we would have seen it *not working* by now.
 Current language models are still limited, of course.
 There are many more issues to fix and details to get right in text and other domains, but it seems like we're just getting started here with massively scaled models.